 Basic Trading Tips (Forex Beginners)

-Forex trading is a highly complicated game, these are some simple trading tips from FxPros.net.
+Forex trading is a highly complex activity.
+Here are some simple trading tips from FxPros.net:

 Forex Trading Tip 1: “Know what you are trading”

 The market behavior of all Forex pairs is not the same.
-Some currency pairs are much more volatile, and trend very aggressively, compared to others.
-Furthermore, currency pairs trade within specific seasonal patterns.
-For example, during April, the British Pound against the US Dollar tends to appreciate more than 80% of all time. » When to trade Forex
+Some currency pairs are much more volatile and trend more aggressively than others.
+Furthermore, currency pairs often trade within specific seasonal patterns.
+For example, during April, the British Pound against the US Dollar tends to appreciate more than 80% of the time.

 Table: Forex Currency Pairs & Volatility